 Yes.
 Breastfeeding mothers can continue to breastfeed if their child has COVID-19.
 If you are feeding with formula or expressed milk, sterilize the equipment carefully before each use and do not share bottles or pump.

-There is currently not evidence to indicate that a pregnant mother can pass the COVID-19 to her fetus or infant during pregnancy and delivery.
+There is currently not enough evidence to indicate that a pregnant mother can pass the COVID-19 virus to her fetus or infant during pregnancy and delivery.
 Additionally, the COVID-19 virus DNA was not found in the amniotic fluid, placenta, and breastmilk from pregnant women with confirmed COVID-19.

 There is insufficient evidence at this time if COVID-19 can cause problems during pregnancy.

 Creating a social circle is now possible for families.
 This is a big relief to families who need extra help taking care of a newborn or other children at home.
 Although creating a social circle is important for so many reasons, parents’ health and the health of their baby, come first.
 Social distancing is the best option to avoid spreading the virus to a newborn or other household members.
 However, if families choose to have visitors, they should follow these tips to protect their family from getting the virus and these tips to protect grandparents and older adults who may want to visit.
 While everyone loves snuggling with a baby, ask visitors to keep a safe distance from the baby to reduce the spread of germs.
 Do not have visitors if anyone in the home has or may have COVID-19.
 The WECHU advises new parents to avoid visits from anyone who may have been exposed to COVID-19, has travelled within the last two weeks, and is sick.
 And remember, if a family chooses not to have visitors, that’s ok too, because only they know what’s best for their family.
 Visit the Government of Ontario website to learn how to create a social circle during COVID-19.